Winnti – BioGenix Solutions

 • “The rootkit is active and network-connected right now.
 What do you capture before you do anything else?”

-• “Why did every disk scan return clean for 18 months?
+• “Why did every disk scan return clean?
 What does that tell you about the detection layer that was missing?”

 Conditional outcomes:

 • Team preserves memory image and kernel driver artifact before isolation: CFCS confirms match to CB-2026-0312 campaign.
 Attribution viable.
-Counterintelligence handoff possible.
+Artifact sharing strengthens the European response.

-Success indicators: Memory image captured, kernel driver artifact preserved, CFCS notification decision made, certificate revocation investigation initiated.
+Success indicators: Memory image captured, kernel driver artifact preserved, CFCS artifact sharing decision made, vendor compromise hypothesis formed.

 Inject 3 – T+45: Pass-the-Hash Confirmed